cbv/cbv-icfp-2016/IDEAS.md

 Hard Problems:
 --------------
 - lots of small faces during search
-- use really long (greater than 64 bits) integers

 Research
 ========
 - http://erikdemaine.org/papers/CGTA2000/paper.pdf
   - polynomial-time positive results if scale doesn't matter
-  - three different algorithms
+  - three different algorithms, skeleton is optional (at least in some algorithms)
   - very simple cases that we should implement:
     * convex: hiding algorithm shown as Fig 2 or Theorem 2

 Computational Geomotry
 ======================
-- Rational numbers (built-in/libraries available in most languages)
+- Rational numbers, use really long (greater than 64 bits) integers?
 - 2D vector operations
 - Mirroring, line intersection, union of multiple polygons
   * Clockwise or not?
 See Shoelace's formula https://en.wikipedia.org/wiki/Shoelace_formula